 Otherwise, Costa Rica is a very safe place to travel.
 There is minimal violent-crime.
 It is a peaceful land with a school in every village and no military.
 The

 people are kind and helpful.

-you’ll need to have a copy of your return travel itinerary (by air or bus), a credit card to demonstrate financial solvency, and of course your passport.
+need to have a copy of your return travel itinerary (by air), a credit card to demonstrate financial solvency, and of course your passport.

-is 10-days from your arrival, then the customs agent may give you only a 10-day stamp.
+10-days from your arrival, then the customs agent may give you only a 10-day stamp.
 Check your stamp before you depart the customs agent.
 We’ve had guests with a 90-day

 If you need to use our address for your Visa Application, please use: Finca de Vida, BJ, SRL; el fin del calle de Baru; San Salvador Perez Zeledon; San Jose, Costa Rica.

 As of this writing, no vaccinations are required to enter the country.
 No malaria pills are required either.
 Please check online information to confirm this.
 We are

 on the West coast of Costa Rica, where there are typically no travel alerts.